Svedrin/gatecontrol/README.md

 # Controller State Machine

 The controller's state machine is focused on providing all the features in a safe way.
 That means, whatever weird situation we're faced with, the objective is to never make it _worse_.
 This is achieved by inserting yield points into the state machine, where external commands are necessary to continue.
 If such a command arrives, we can safely assume that warnings are taken care of.
-Otherwise, we cannot know what's going on, so we have to abort.
+Otherwise, we cannot know what's going on, so we have to abort and return to a safe state.

 ![statemachine](docs/statemachine.png)